bronsonnh/Bronson_Unsupervised_Learning/Proposal_Bronson_Unsupervised.md

 ## MVP Goal:

 The minimum viable product for this project is an initial analysis of the major themes present in the reviews for the selected album.
-This will be created through topic modeling and will provide an overview of primary topics in the reviews.
+This will be created through topic modeling and will provide an overview of primary topics addressed in the reviews.
 Additionally, I will provide an overview of the breakdown of the number and percentage of positive and negative reviews, as well as terms associated with positive and negative reviews.